Rosuav/ThirdSquare/README.md

 and thereafter as per the algo above.
 Given any pair of zone maps, the cross product could be examined, and the lowest pair selected.
 This may turn out to give no benefit beyond the current plan.

-Definitions:
-* metro: within the MBD area (eg Ringwood area).
-Buses, sometimes trams, not trains usually.
-Fast - high frequency and decent travel speeds.
-* inter-urban: between MBD centers (eg express CBD to Oakleigh).
-Usually trains.
-* inter-city: between major cities (eg Melbourne to Swan Hill), stopping very rarely.
-May go inter-state.
-Fixed fares, no zones.
-All validation happens on the vehicles.

-Regions which cross state boundaries (eg Albury-Wodonga) will have to be assigned to one or the other for management.